cosmic-zip/maidz/README.md

 `$ sudo apt-get install rkhunter`

 The best is to run rkhunter on a clean installation - just to make sure nothing has been tampered with already.
-One very important thing about rkhunter is that you need to give it some feedback: everytime you e.g. make an upgrade to your sytem and some of your binaries change rkhunter will weep and tell you you've been compromised.
+One very important thing about rkhunter is that you need to give it some feedback: every time you e.g. make an upgrade to your system and some of your binaries change rkhunter will weep and tell you you've been compromised.
 Why?
-Because it can only detect suspicious ﬁles and ﬁle- changes.
-So, if you go about and e.g. upgrade the coreutils package a lot of change will be happening in /usr/bin - and when you subsequently ask rkhunter to check your system's integrity your log ﬁle will be all red with warnings.
-It will tell you that the ﬁle-properties of your binaries changed and you start freaking out.
+Because it can only detect suspicious files and file- changes.
+So, if you go about and e.g. upgrade the coreutils package a lot of change will be happening in /usr/bin - and when you subsequently ask rkhunter to check your system's integrity your log file will be all red with warnings.
+It will tell you that the file-properties of your binaries changed and you start freaking out.
 To avoid this simply run the command rkhunter --propupd on a system which you trust to not have been compromised.
 In short: directly after commands like apt-get update && apt-get upgrade run:

 `$ sudo rkhunter --propupd`

 This tells rkhunter: 'sall good. wink To run rkhunter:
 `$ sudo rkhunter -c --sk`

-You ﬁnd rkhunter's logﬁle in /var/log/rkhunter.log.
+You find rkhunter's logfile in /var/log/rkhunter.log.
 So when you get a warning you can in detail check out what caused it.

 To set up a cronjob for RKHunter:

-`$ sudo geany /etc/cron.daily/rkhunter.sh`
+`$ sudo vim /etc/cron.daily/rkhunter.sh`

 insert and change the mail-address: